Distinguishing Capital Projects from Maintenance Needs

 - What is the process in developing a Capital Improvement Plan?

 Tip 1 – Define a capital project in writing.
-Each city I worked in during my career had its own definition of a capital project.
+Each city has its own definition of a capital project.
 Typically, the definitions were broad in scope, and included a range of items such as land acquisition, construction, equipment purchases, technology infrastructure and major systems (such as an ERP), major renovations, and special studies such as new Infrastructure Master Plans.
 Frequently there are additional criteria such as minimum expenditure thresholds, minimum useful life (in years), non-recurring nature or other requirements.

 It is very important that definitions of the capital projects included in the CIP are clearly and specifically spelled out.
 Depending on what is best suited for your entity, include this definition in the municipal code, in adopted financial policies, or in the CIP instruction manual.